smwilk/twilio-conversation-vue-chat-app/README.md

 TWILIO_API_SECRET=XXXXX
 TWILIO_SERVICE_SID=XXXXX
 ```
 `XXXXX` indicates credentials you'll need for this app.
 The table below summarizes each item and shows where you can find the credentials.
-Replace `XXXXX` with your own credentials.
+Replace `XXXXX` with your own credentials and save the file.

 | Credential | Description | Steps to obtain the credential |
 |---|---|---|